• Skip to primary navigation

 • Add onions and saute for 2-3 minutes or until they turn translucent.

-• Add tomatoes, ginger, garlic and green chili peppers and cook for 2-3 minutes until the tomatoes are mushy.
+• Add tomatoes, ginger, garlic, and green chilies and cook for 2-3 minutes until the tomatoes are mushy.
 Keep stirring frequently.

 • Now add cashew nuts to the skillet and cook for another minute.
 Remove the skillet from heat and let the mixture cool completely.